-Here are some important details on the reference guide:
+Here are some important details on the Mendix Studio Pro Guide:

-- Each reference guide topic should contain an introduction that explains what feature is being described and what its purpose is
+- Each Mendix Studio Pro Guide topic should contain an introduction that explains what feature is being described and what its purpose is

-- Each reference guide topic should contain descriptions of the feature’s screens, properties, and possible values
+- Each Mendix Studio Pro Guide topic should contain descriptions of the feature’s screens, properties, and possible values

 - Each feature should contain at least one relevant example (the more examples the better!)

-When writing for the Mendix Reference Guide, consider these guidelines:
+When writing for the Mendix Studio Pro Guide, consider these guidelines: